What Will Happen If You Deactivate Your Twitter Account

 1. After 30 Days Account Gets Deleted

-The day you deactivate your account, the identity of your account is removed temporarily from the platform for the first 30 days, but is not permanently deleted.
-Twitter offers the user 30 days of the re-activation period to again activate his/her account.
+The day you deactivate your account, the identity of your account is removed temporarily from the platform for the first 30 days but is not permanently deleted.
+Twitter offers the user 30 days of the re-activation period to activate his/her account.

-If your plans got changed and you have decided not to delete the account, then you have 30 days to re-activate the account.
+If your plans have changed and you have decided not to delete the account, then you have 30 days to re-activate the account.
 However, in those 30 days if you do not appear active, then on the 31st day, your account will be permanently deleted from the site.
-And then, you no longer will be having a Twitter account or the identity of Twitter.
+And then, you no longer will have a Twitter account or the identity of Twitter.

 Your connections on Twitter won’t be able to see you on Twitter, they cannot send you messages or tweets.
 Basically, your account will be deleted, no one can find you, then.